Best New Orleans Family Attractions in Louisiana

 New Orleans, LA 70130

-The Audubon Aquarium of the Americas downtown is hailed as one of the top aquariums in America.
-See the 30-foot-long Caribbean reef tunnel and then say hello to some of the many animals who’ve been rescued by the zoo.
-You can also meet stingrays and sea turtles like King Mydas, a huge green sea turtle, who lives in the Gulf of Mexico tank.
-Here, kids can watch sharks swim around a submerged oil rig which supports marinelife.
+The refreshed Audubon Aquarium of the Americas downtown is hailed as one of the top five aquariums in America.
+More than 3,600 animals from more than 250 species, including African penguins and rare white alligators, are sure to impress all ages.
+See the 30-foot-long Caribbean reef tunnel and the Amazon Rainforest.
+Then, say hello to some of the many animals who’ve been rescued by the zoo.
+This aquarium drills down to marinelife from the Mississippi River and the Gulf of Mexico, so you can meet sea turtles like King Mydas, who lives in the Gulf of Mexico tank.
 The penguin exhibit and IMAX Theatre are very popular too.
-Don’t miss the Butterfly Garden & Insectarium.
-It’s located at 423 Canal Street near North Peters Street, in the Federal Customs House.
-Home to hundreds of free-flying, beautiful butterflies, it’s also quite educational, with a Bug Appétit exhibit that lets you taste culinary treats made with insects.

 Louisiana Children’s Museum